clstokes/pulumi-automation-sdk-ssh-tunnel/README.md

 - You will need the [Pulumi CLI](https://www.pulumi.com/docs/get-started/install/) installed.
 - This particular project uses TypeScript so you will need [Node.js](https://nodejs.org/en/download/) installed.
 This same automation application could be implemented in any of other languages that Pulumi supports.
+- For execution, and the SSH tunnel to work correctly, the current implementation requires that the ssh key is already established with `ssh-agent`.
+The code could be modified to take the ssh private key as an input.

 ## Usage